romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

 });
 ```

-### Let's break it down
+### Explanation

-`const caller = await blockchain.treasury('caller');` - here we create a new Treasury, which already has a million coins on Sandbox for all the necessary checks.
-From it, we will be able to send messages to the contract.
-Essentially, this is just a wallet with a balance for tests.
+`const caller = await blockchain.treasury('caller');` - here we create a new Treasury, which already has a million coins for all necessary checks in the Sandbox.
+We can use it to send messages to the contract.
+Essentially, it is just a wallet with a balance for testing.

-`await counter.sendNumber(caller.getSender(), toNano('0.01'), 10n);` - we send a message with the number `10` using the method from the wrapper we wrote in the first lesson.
-As the sender, we use the `caller` we created earlier.
+`await counter.sendNumber(caller.getSender(), toNano('0.01'), 10n);` - we send a message with the number `10` using the wrapper method we wrote in the first lesson.
+We use `caller` as the sender, which was created above.

-`expect(await counter.getTotal()).toEqual(10n);` - we check (with the expect function) that the result of the getTotal() get-method will be equal to `10`.
-If not, the test will be marked as failed, and we will see in the terminal exactly where the check did not pass.
-If everything is good and the result matches, the code will just continue to execute.
+`expect(await counter.getTotal()).toEqual(10n);` - we check (using the `expect` function) that the result of the `getTotal()` method will be equal to `10`.
+If it is not the case, the test will be marked as failed, and we will see in the terminal where the check failed.
+If everything is fine and the result matches, the code will continue to execute.

-In the following lines, we simply send numbers to the same contract and compare the result of getTotal().
-After sending `5`, our sum should already be `15`, and if we send `1000` more, it will be `1015`.
-If the FunC contract code is written correctly, the test should be marked as passed.
+In the next lines, we simply send numbers to the same contract and compare the result with `getTotal()`.
+After sending `5`, our sum should be `15`, and if we send `1000`, it should be `1015`.
+If the FunC code of the contract is written correctly, the test should pass.

-We run the tests with the command `npx blueprint test`, and if you did everything without errors, the following result will be obtained:
+Run the tests using the `npx blueprint test` command, and if you have done everything correctly, you will get the following result:

 ```
  PASS  tests/Counter.spec.ts
   Counter